 Using organic soap has other benefits.
 First off, most organic soaps are cruelty-free, meaning they're not tested on animals.
 Purchasing natural and organic products is better for the environment, too.
 Organic ingredients are grown without chemicals and pesticides, both of which can pollute the water supply, air, and soil.
 Organic soap might not lead the charge in saving the world but it supports the fundamental effort.

 Although the added attention to detail might mean the organic option is a couple dollars more, for many, the health benefits – not to mention the product quality – justify the extra cost.
 It's a purchase you can feel good about and enjoy.

 Do you want to reduce the onslaught of toxins in your home?
 Start with replacing your personal care products!
-We offer a really nice selection of organic coconut oil soaps from Organic Fiji and Branch Basics can be used as a body wash.
-Not that I’m trying to give a sales pitch, they’re just a couple of my favorites.
-I recommend doing your own research and comparing other products from other vendors.
-What’s most important is that you find a product that works for you.
-If you’ve got a suggestion, please feel free to leave a comment below!
+We always recommend soaps made from natural, organic sources.
+Of course, do your own research and compare products from multiple vendors.
+What's most important is that you find a product that works for you.
+If you've got a suggestion, please feel free to leave a comment below!

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.